-Presumably to gain money, power and notoriety, a small clique of men monopolized gambling in Reno, Nevada during the 1920s and 1930s through violence, payoffs, intimidation, threats and other gangster techniques.
+Presumably to gain money, power and notoriety, two men controlled gambling in Reno, Nevada during the 1920s and 1930s through violence, payoffs, intimidation, threats and other gangster techniques.
 The industry mostly was illegal, with some games allowed, until 1931.

-James “Jim/Cinch” Carmichael McKay (Born 1888) and William “Bill/Curly” James Graham (Born 1888): After meeting in Tonopah, McKay and Graham became fast friends and crime partners.
-Wingfield had them learn the gaming business at one of his and Abelman’s casinos, The Big Casino in Tonopah, before he summoned them to Reno in the 1920s to establish illegal gaming there.
-While maintaining a thin allegiance to Wingfield, the pair quickly plotted their own course, which would, for starters, involve launching their own casino (Willows) and brothel (Stockade).
+James “Jim/Cinch” Carmichael McKay (born 1888) and William “Bill/Curly” James Graham (born 1888): After meeting in Tonopah, McKay and Graham became fast friends and crime partners.
+Wingfield had them learn the gaming business at one of Nathan Abelman’s (see below) casinos, The Big Casino in Tonopah, before he summoned them to Reno in the 1920s to establish illegal gaming there.
+While maintaining a thin allegiance to Wingfield, the pair quickly plotted their own strategy, which would, for starters, involve launching their own casino (Willows) and brothel (Stockade).

 The Business Model